Loading...

 Figure 1 Comparison between JSON and free text output

-At Simbian AI, we use StrictJSON which uses a more concise StrictJSON schema, where we have the ability to generate JSON for most major LLM providers such as Meta, OpenAI, Google, Claude using an iterative prompting approach that guides the LLM to generate JSON of the right structure and type.
+At Simbian AI, we use StrictJSON.
+It defines a more concise StrictJSON schema and generates JSON reliably across major LLM providers (Meta, OpenAI, Google, Anthropic Claude) using an iterative prompting approach that guides the model into the right structure and type.
+GPT-4 and its successors work well here, but so do open-weights models we route to when latency or cost matters.

 Figure 2 StrictJSON Schema is more concise than JSON Schema